Miguel Rojas Preview, Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

+- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in the league.

-- The Nationals have a 4.99 team ERA that ranks 27th among all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.98).

-- Nationals pitchers combine to allow the most home runs in baseball (218 total, 1.5 per game).
+- Nationals pitchers combine to give up 219 total home runs at a rate of 1.5 per game (most in the league).

-- In his last appearance on Friday, Sept.
-1, the right-hander threw five innings against the Miami Marlins, giving up three earned runs while surrendering four hits.
+- His most recent appearance was on Saturday, Sept.
+2 against the Miami Marlins, when the right-hander tossed four innings, surrendering eight earned runs while allowing 12 hits.

 © 2023 Data Skrive.
 All rights reserved.